-- Rules of game: who can do what, and when they can do it - Player's strategy: plan for actions in each possible situation in the game - Player's payoff: amount that player wins or loses in particular situation in a game - Player has a dominant strategy if her best strategy doesn't depend on what others do von Neumann, J., and Morgenstern, O., (1947).
+- Rules of game: who can do what, and when they can do it - Player's strategy: plan for actions in each possible situation in the game - Player's payoff: amount that player wins or loses in a particular situation in a game - Player has a dominant strategy if her best strategy doesn't depend on what others do von Neumann, J., and Morgenstern, O., (1947).
+The Theory of Games and Economic Behavior.